purefinance/pure.finance/CONTRIBUTING.md

 ### 6. Translating guide

 We are happy to have people volunteer to translate the App.
-Just follow the steps as described [here](https://github.com/bloqpriv/vesper-monorepo/wiki).
+Just follow the steps as described [in our wiki](https://github.com/purefinance/pure.finance/wiki).

 ### 7. Issue and Pull Request Labels